sy77777en/video_annotation_folk/README.md

 ---

+### **🔹 TODO**
+- Implement a Label class for binary labelling + VQA generation + CLIP-prompt generation.
+- Implement a test function to make sure: (1) Pos and Neg are non-overlapping, (2) Easy/Hard negs are strict subset of Neg.

+---

+---

 ### **🔹 Rules for Initialization**
 ✅ You **must use** the `.create()` function for `CameraMotionData`, `CameraSetupData`, and `LightingSetupData`.
 ✅ You **should not** create instances of these classes manually.